BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than 4500 construction claims related expert witness designations, the East Spencer, North Carolina Construction Expert Directory provides a wide range of trial support and construction consulting services to attorneys and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Utilizing in house resources which include licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the firm brings regional experience and flexible capabilities to the East Spencer construction industry.
+Through over four thousand construction defect and claims related expert witness designations, the East Spencer, North Carolina Construction Expert Directory provides a single point of reference for construction defect and claims related support to attorneys and construction practice groups concerned with construction defect, scheduling, and delay matters.
+BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
+In connection with regional assets which comprise construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the firm brings national experience and local capabilities to East Spencer and the surrounding areas.

 Construction Expert Witness News & Info